fvjupiter/fvjupiter/README.md

-- 👋 Hi, I’m Fredy, 25 y.o., Web-Developer & Musician based in Bremen, Germany.
+- 👋 Hi, I’m Fredy, 26 y.o., Web-Developer & Musician based in Berlin, Germany.
   Since I was a child I am interested in understanding the world, solving problems and creating ideas to improve, rethink and rebuild current systems.
 Especially the human conciousness and its similarities to software, e.g. the possibility to develop flexible, weightless concepts, I find pretty fascinating.